 Research and teaching assistants are expected to work part-time for their assistantship.
-This service is exclusive of their thesis research.
+This service can be exclusive of their thesis research.
 However, it is virtually impossible to determine absolutely the number of hours of work per week expected of most assistants.
 For instance, one cannot be specific about the time one devotes to a research assistantship that is tied to thesis research.
-The specific nature of this service is determined by the student's major advisor and approved by the Department Head.
+The specific nature of this service is determined by the student's major advisor.
 Support for students not fulfilling assumed responsibilities may be terminated.